 a) We reserve the right to alter the prices of any of the holidays shown on our website.
 You will be advised of the current price of the holiday that you wish to book before your contract is confirmed.

-b) When you make your booking you must pay a deposit of £75 per person.
+b) When you make your booking you must pay a deposit of £75 per person per person or 10% of the total holiday cost (whichever is the higher) for inclusive holidays or £50 per person or 10% of the total holiday cost (whichever is the higher) for accommodation only.
 On occasions, higher deposits may be required and you will be advised of any additional deposits relevant to your holiday at the time of booking.
 The balance of the price of your travel arrangements must be paid at least 10 weeks before your departure date.
 If the deposit and/or balance is not paid in time, we shall cancel your travel arrangements.
 If the balance is not paid in time we shall retain your deposit.
-All monies you pay to the travel agent are held by him on our behalf at all times.
+If your booking is made for travel during TT Festival Fortnight, the Manx Grand Prix or Cowes Week, full payment is due at the time of booking.
+Changes or cancellation at any time prior to departure will attract 100% cancellation fees.

 We will absorb and you will not be charged for any increase equivalent to 2% of the price of your travel arrangements, which excludes insurance premiums and any amendment charges.
 You will be charged for the amount over and above that, plus an administration charge of £1.00 per person together with an amount to cover agents’ commission.
 If this means that you have to pay an increase of more than 10% of the price of your travel arrangements, you will have the option of accepting a change to another holiday if we are able to offer one (if this is of equivalent or higher quality you will not have to pay more but if it is of lower quality you will be refunded the difference in price), or cancelling and receiving a full refund of all monies paid, except for any amendment charges.

-d) When you buy a flight-based holiday, all monies you pay to the travel agent are held by him on behalf and for the benefit of the Trustees of the Air Travel Trust at all times.
+e) When you buy a flight-based holiday, all monies you pay to the travel agent are held by him on behalf and for the benefit of the Trustees of the Air Travel Trust at all times.
 This is subject to the agent’s obligation to pay it to us for so long as we do not fail.
 If we fail, any money held at that time by the agent, or subsequently accepted from you by him, is and continues to be held on behalf of and for the benefit of the Trustees of the Air Travel Trust without any obligation to pay that money to us.
-This clause does not apply if you are a resident of the Channel Islands, where no financial protection is provided.
+When you buy a holiday not including a flight, all monies you pay to the travel agent are held by him on our behalf at all times.

 5. If you change your booking